 (From Top: Port Miou Calanque near Cassis, View of Marseille from the Mountains, Mont Sainte Victoire.)

-There are honestly so many wonderful activities to do in the South of France in the fall, I would say it’s hard to go wrong when planning your trip.
+In short, there are honestly so many activities to do in the South of France in the fall!
+Basically it’s hard to go wrong when planning your trip.
 I hope you consider visiting during this beautiful time and that this guide is a helpful starting guide to creating your perfect itinerary.